Adri6336/GPT-Assistants-Interlink/README.md

 # GPT-Assistants-Interlink

 GPT-Assistants-Interlink is a mobile assistant app optimized for your Android smartwatch that takes advantage of OpenAI's API, using its Assistants, Whisper, Chat, and TTS tools to empower your device.
-This application is engineered to enhance your daily life by providing responsive virtual assistance and companionship on the fly, using a suite of specialized AI instances tailored for various tasks.
+This application is engineered to enhance your daily life by providing responsive and personalized virtual assistance and companionship on the fly, using a suite of specialized AI instances tailored for various tasks.

 Optimized for the Ticwatch Pro 3 Ultra.